Students New to Zionsville Schools (5-8)

 Information should include:

-- Reading, language, and math test scores from a recognized standardized test such as ISTEP+, Stanford Achievement Test, California Test of Basic Skills, Iowa Test of Basic Skills, NWEA, or Woodcock Johnson.
+- Reading, language, and math test scores from a recognized standardized test such as NWEA, Stanford Achievement Test, California Test of Basic Skills, Iowa Test of Basic Skills, or Woodcock Johnson.

 - Ability (IQ) test score from a recognized test such as the Cognitive Skills Index, Kaufman Brief Intelligence Test, Otis-Lennon School Ability Test, Wisc III, Stanford Binet, or Naglieri.